DaniiarAndakulov/git123/README.md

 I will try to type here something from my mac and lets see what will show on github cloud

 I tried to authorize my Mac VS  and lets try now

+Good it worked.
+The information i entered from mac showed on computer.
+My next thing would be to pull down this message from hub to my mac